C-o-m-o-n/Blood-bank-tknp/README.md

-# The Kisumu National Polytechnic Blood Bank: Onlone Blood Donation Website
+# The Kisumu National Polytechnic Blood Bank: Online Blood Donation Website

 Welcome to the Kisumu National Polytechnic Blood Bank project!
 This is an open-source initiative aimed at promoting blood donation and saving lives through a user-friendly website.